 Course Descriptions - Certified PROFINET and PROFIBUS Engineer

-Our Certified Network Engineer courses ("PROFItech" courses) are typically taught over the course of week at our facillity in Johnson City, TN.
+Our Certified Network Engineer courses ("PROFItech" courses) are typically taught over the course of a week in Johnson City, TN.
 Students are immersed in industrial networking and fieldbus protocols, from the specifications of waveforms on the wire all the way up to application-level management techniques.
 In one week, these courses cover the breadth of material students need to design and maintain a fieldbus installation, and equip them with the tools they need to solve new problems and challenges as they arise.

 PROFINET Course Description